How to Make a Rock Garden

 Strong contrasts can be more noticeable and more interesting.
 Be innovative with your rock garden ideas!
 By choosing two contrasting colours you can make your garden look like a work of art.

-The colour of the rocks should also be considered when you choose the colour of the flowers.
+The color of the rocks should also be considered when you choose the colour of the flowers.